XiangpengHao/tech_blog/content/posts/research-diary-week3.md

 draft: false
 ---

+### July 15th
+Today implemented the benchmark and will present the results to Keval tomorrow.

+I tried Google Benchmark but finally decide to get rid of it.
+The problem with Google Benchmark is they seems to have very mysterious and complex concepts, which, introduces more difficulties to explain the already black-boxed benchmark results.

+So I decide to make a new benchmark wrapper from scratch, I don't like it, but it's the state of C++ echo system, people like to re-invent everything and just don't trust most third party libraries.
+This is partly because users of C++ tends to care quite different aspect of the language, some cares more on programmability, some cares more about performance.
+These people simply can not reach agreement on most design choices.

+As for me, performance is always the first-class citizens of my programming patterns, I understand there're so many factors that can impact overall performance, so I just don't trust most people's implementation, and would like to review every lines of code in my project if possible.

+Some other thoughts: latch-free programming is really energy-consuming.
+It's meaningless and don't worth the efforts.

 ### July 12th

 There's a very famous research pattern in the system group, people do experiment-oriented research.